An aurora at Mawson station:

-Aurora is the name given to light emitted when the upper atmosphere is hit by energetic charged particles, principally electrons, travelling along magnetic field lines.
+Aurora is the name given to light emitted when the upper atmosphere is hit by energetic charged particles, principally electrons from the solar wind, which travel along the Earth’s magnetic field lines.

 Aurora occurs in an oval around the magnetic poles in both hemispheres.
-It is called aurora australis in the Southern Hemisphere and aurora borealis in the northern hemisphere.
+It is called aurora australis in the Southern Hemisphere and aurora borealis in the Northern Hemisphere.

-Colours in aurora
+Colours of aurora

 There are thousands of individual colours in the aurora, each resulting from the movement of an atmospheric atom, molecule or ion from a high energy state to a lower energy state.
 At lower altitudes (about 100–110 km up) green emissions from atomic oxygen dominate, while at about 250 km up, red emissions from oxygen dominate.
 Throughout the aurora violet emissions from a molecular nitrogen ion are significant.